 SECTION 1: OFFICERS: The Officers of the VTFEA shall consist of President, Vice President, Secretary, and Treasurer.
 The offices of Secretary and Treasurer may be held by a single member, as determined by the Board of Directors and the voting membership.
 Officers may succeed themselves.
 There shall be no limit to the number of terms that an Officer may serve.

-SECTION 2: BOARD OF DIRECTORS: The Board of Directors of the VTFEA shall consist of the Officers of the VTFEA, the immediate past president, and two members-at-large who are elected for a two-year term.
+SECTION 2: BOARD OF DIRECTORS: The Board of Directors of the VTFEA shall consist of the Officers of the VTFEA, the immediate past president (if currently a federal employee who works in the State of Vermont, and three Members-at-large who are elected for a two-year term.
 A member of the Board of Directors may succeed themselves.
 There shall be no limit to the number of terms which they may serve.

 SECTION 3: Only a Voting Member may be elected as an Officer or serve on the Board of Directors of the VTFEA.